-Budnick: The Schemer and resident Jerkass, Budnick is a con artist and more than a bit of a bully, preferring to use manipulative ploys more often than outright coercion, though he has Donkeylips to back him up in that department as well.
+- Bobby Budnick (Danny Cooksey): The Schemer and resident Jerkass, Budnick is a con artist and more than a bit of a bully, preferring to use manipulative ploys more often than outright coercion, though he has Donkeylips to back him up in that department as well.
 His attitude initially repulsed most everyone at camp, but as time went by his hostile veneer started to rub off.
 Essentially the leader of the group when he's not being a total jerk.

 This show contains examples of: